 “Thus, the last will be first, and the first will be last.”
 Matt.
 20:1-6.

-We are here in California at the beginning of the grape harvest; this fruit in all of its varieties have been long on the vines, but now they are lush and ready to be picked.
+We are in California at the beginning of the grape harvest; this fruit in all of its varieties have been long on the vines, but now they are lush.
+And ready to be picked.

 The gospel story tells us that it’s never too late to invite workers.
 A delay can be catastrophic; consequently, the need to hire additional workers at the last moment may be essential to accomplish a great harvest.